 The Shire recognises that long term employment will be encouraged if staff own their own residences and that ownership promotes a greater sense of community for employees.

-The Shire will pay a Housing Incentive Allowance of \$70 per week to permanent employees who own their own home as opposed to occupying a Shire residence.
+The Shire will pay a Housing Incentive Allowance of \$120 per week to permanent employees who own their own home, or are privately renting a home, as opposed to occupying a Shire residence.